He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 At the docks, Cecillano arranged a speedboat for all of us to get across the Amazon river.
 Yes, a speedboat is needed to cross the river.
 It is that massive.

 During the dry season, the widest part of the Amazon river is 11km/6.8mi wide.
-During the wet season when rivers expand over three times the Amazon can stretch up to 40km/24.8mi at its widest point.
+During the wet season, rivers can expand over three times, and the Amazon can stretch up to 40km/24.8mi at its widest point.
 The Amazon really is the greatest river in the world.

-The Amazon river is composed of many tributaries that join together on their path to the ocean.
-It is here next to Manaus that two rivers meet creating the Amazon river.
+The Amazon river is composed of many tributaries that join on their path to the ocean.
+It is here next to Manaus that two rivers meet, creating the Amazon river.
 Some say the Amazon River starts here.
-Most refer to the Rio Solimoes as part of the Amazon giving it an origin in Peru.
+Most refer to the Rio Solimoes as part of the Amazon, giving it an origin in Peru.

 The waters of the Rio Negro beneath the water taxi were dark brown like tea.
 From a distance, it even looks black.
 The water obtains its color and acidity from decomposing leaves and vegetation.
 In a way, it really is tea.